pyeventsourcing/eventsourcing/docs/topics/domain.rst

-Thirdly, the :class:`~eventsourcing.domain.Aggregate` class has a "public" object method :func:`~eventsourcing.domain.Aggregate.collect_events` which can be called to collect the aggregate events that have been created but since either the last call to this method or since the aggregate object was constructed.
-This method is called without any arguments.
+Thirdly, the :class:`~eventsourcing.domain.Aggregate` class has a "public" object method :func:`~eventsourcing.domain.Aggregate.collect_events` which can be called to collect the aggregate events that have been created either after the last call to this method, or after the aggregate object was constructed if the method hasn't been called.

 .. code:: python

-    from eventsourcing.domain import AggregateCreated

     pending_events = aggregate.collect_events()

     assert len(pending_events) == 2

-    assert isinstance(pending_events[0], AggregateCreated)
+    assert isinstance(pending_events[0], Aggregate.Created)
     assert pending_events[0].originator_id == aggregate.id
     assert pending_events[0].originator_version == 1
     assert pending_events[0].timestamp == aggregate.created_on

-    assert isinstance(pending_events[1], AggregateEvent)
+    assert isinstance(pending_events[1], Aggregate.Event)
     assert pending_events[1].originator_id == aggregate.id
     assert pending_events[1].originator_version == 2
     assert pending_events[1].timestamp == aggregate.modified_on

+The :func:`~eventsourcing.domain.Aggregate.collect_events` method is called without any arguments.
+We can see above that, because we created an aggregate and then triggered a subsequent event, two aggregate event objects have been collected.

 .. _Aggregate basic example: